pnp/powershell/documentation/Set-PnPSiteScript.md

 ```

 ### -Description
-The description of the site script
+The description of the site script.

 ```yaml
 Type: String